lmyint/personal_site/content/post/2018-08-10-dnd-scraping-rvest-rselenium.md

 - [rvest](https://cran.r-project.org/web/packages/rvest/index.html) for page scraping
 - [stringr](https://cran.r-project.org/web/packages/stringr/index.html) for working with strings
-- [tibble](https://cran.r-project.org/web/packages/tibble/index.html) for the flexibility over data frames to allow list columns
+- [tibble](https://cran.r-project.org/web/packages/tibble/index.html) for the flexibility over data frames to allow list-columns
 - [RSelenium](https://github.com/ropensci/RSelenium) for browser navigation via R. This package was on CRAN but removed in May 2018.
 I used the development version on GitHub, but the package maintainer is [currently working to fix this](https://github.com/ropensci/RSelenium/issues/172).

 ## Step 1: Scrape tables to get individual monster page URLs <a id="step1"></a>